Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

-So now that you know you cannot rely on your dog's nose nor his ears, to tell if he is running a fever the next step is gathering all the equipment you need.
+So now that you know you cannot rely on your dog's nose or his ears to tell if he is running a fever, the next step is gathering all the equipment you need.
 (There's a reason why vets use thermometers!)
 To get started, equip yourself with the following tools.

 - A digital or mercury thermometer